outten45/shub/README.markdown

 ## shub - service shub

 First attempt at an erlang application.
-Uses twitter, prowl, oauth and mongodb.
+Uses twitter, prowl, oauth, and mongodb.